 What we mean by "term-time address"

-A term-time address is an address that you intended to stay at regularly during term time in this academic year, even if you're not there at the moment.
+A term-time address is an address that you intended to stay at regularly during term time in the 2020/2021 academic year.

 - private rented accommodation or student lodgings near your place of learning that you are paying rent for

 - a hall of residence that you had planned to stay at for this academic year and have a contract for, but you are not there because of the coronavirus (COVID-19) pandemic

 I don't live at my term-time address all the time - do I still need to fill in the form?